Tomev/qcflow/docs/source/model-registry.rst

 .. figure:: _static/images/oss_registry_6_version.png

-Adding or Updating an MLflow Model Descriptions
+Adding or Updating an QCFlow Model Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At any point in a model’s lifecycle development, you can update a model version's description using :meth:`~mlflow.client.MlflowClient.update_model_version`.
+At any point in a model’s lifecycle development, you can update a model version's description using :meth:`~qcflow.client.MlflowClient.update_model_version`.

 .. code-block:: python